Search

 Under LCSA, EPA is required to evaluate the risks of the more than 40,000 active chemicals on the TSCA inventory.
 When EPA’s risk evaluations determine that unreasonable risk to the environment, workers, or the public, EPA must address these risks with new regulations.

-EPA has now completed ten chemical risk evaluations, many of which uncovered unreasonable risks that EPA must address with regulations within two years.
+EPA has now completed several chemical risk evaluations, many of which uncovered unreasonable risks that EPA must address with regulations within two years.
 Chemicals for which EPA has completed risk evaluations so far include methylene chloride, NMP, TCE, PCE, chrysolite asbestos, and 1-bromopropane.

 Master Environmental Compliance